The Best Audio Bitrate for Your Streaming: How to Choose

 What is an audio codec, and how does it affect your streaming quality?

 An audio codec determines how your audio is encoded, compressed, stored, and transmitted.
 It significantly impacts the bitrate required for streaming and the overall quality of your content.
-Choosing the right codec and format is key to delivering high-quality audio while optimizing bandwidth and storage.
+Choosing a suitable codec and format is key to delivering high-quality audio while optimizing bandwidth and storage.

 MP3 (MPEG Audio Layer III)